xcore/sc_modbus_tcp/module_modbus_tcp/doc/index.rst

 Modbus TCP Library Programming Guide
 ====================================

 ``module_modbus_tcp`` software block parses Modbus TCP commands from a Modbus master.
-It calls-back appropriate application functions to process Modbus TCP commands.
-Finally, it generates Modbus TCP responses that can be sent to the Modbus master by the application over TCP.
+It requests appropriate device data from the application.
+Finally, it generates Modbus TCP responses that can be sent to the Modbus master over TCP.

 The following Modbus TCP commands are supported: